 My interest in pottery began while taking a ceramics class as an elective in college.
 Although I ended up majoring in Art History, I feel that my studies only confirmed my interest in lovingly crafted objects.
 It was research for a paper on the Arts and Crafts Movement that really reinforced in me the relevancy of handmade, utilitarian objects in contemporary society.

-I continue to find inspiration through the arts and antiquities of a myriad of cultures, media and ages.
-The human urge for adornment is of particular interest to me.
-In my own work I love to explore contrasting textures, colors and patterns.
+I continue to find inspiration through the decorative arts of a variety of cultures.
+In my work I love to explore contrasting textures, colors and patterns, and the ways they can emphasize form.

-All of my work is made from porcelain that has been oxidation fired to cone 4.
+All of my work is made from porcelain that has been oxidation fired to cone 5.
 I mix the glazes and stain from scratch.
-All pieces are dishwasher, microwave and food-safe.
+All pieces are microwave-safe and food-safe.

 Robbi has been working with clay since she was 13, having been inspired at a demonstration given by a wonderful potter under a tent at a craft fair!
 This clay obsession led to art school and then to her own studio in the Ell of her 200 year old farm house.